Prostitution, the oldest profession in the world

 According to The Bible though, when God created Adam & Eve as human beings, they were capable of community, society, and development.
 It indicates any society that begins to develop material wealth, inevitably will before long also develop some form of prostitution.
 The Bible also depicts many Israelites as having a large number of 'concubines', who could be viewed as either wives or prostitutes.
 According to 1 Kings 11:3, King Solomon had "700 wives and 300 concubines".

 In ancient Rome, you could simply hand over a token in exchange for sexual favours.
-However, the idea of prostitutes as a unique group of social outcasts walking the streets, may not have arisen until well into the Victorian era.
+However, the idea of prostitutes as a unique group of social outcasts walking the street may not have arisen until well into the Victorian era.
 At a time when health officials pointed the finger blaming them for the spread of sexual diseases.
-Prostitution now exists in the 21st century across many cultures, societies, and political systems.
+Prostitution now exists and is commonplace in the 21st century across many cultures, societies, and political systems.

 It was written

 The original phrase of "the world's oldest profession" came from Rudyard Kipling in 1888.
-His story about a prostitute begun "Lalun is a member of the most ancient profession begun".
-Debates followed at the turn of the century, on the best way to deal with prostitution.
+His story about a prostitute begun "Lalun is a member of the most ancient profession".
+At the turn of the century, debates followed on the best way to deal with prostitution.
 Doctors soon began to cite and misquote Kipling, and the original phrase took on a life of its own.
 Some wanted to do away with the vice altogether, as it spread sexually transmitted disease.
-Their opponents believed fighting prostitution was a waste of time.
-It was the world's most ancient profession, and because of that, "You can't change human nature".
+Their opponents, believed fighting prostitution was a waste of time.
+It was the world's most ancient profession and because of that, "You can't change human nature".